How to Migrate From PHP CS Fixer to ECS in 6 Steps

 use PhpCsFixer\Fixer\Strict\DeclareStrictTypesFixer;

-No more typos with strong over string typing.
+No more typos with strong native class reference.

 $finder = PhpCsFixer\Finder::create()